ibm-cloud-docs/watsonx-code-assistant/wca-upgrade-java.md

 - Click each issue.
    - Click **Read more** to expand the issue.
    - Click the link on the file that is listed in the issue to review the code.

+### Working on external issues outside the current application
+{: #wca-upgrade-external-issues}

+While you work on fixes, some might be categorized as external issue occurrences outside the current application.
+The source code for these issues are in specified archives that are not part of the current source application.

+If the archive is a library that your organization owns:

+1. You can open its associated source code as a separate application and use {{site.data.keyword.wca_short}} to remediate the issues there.

+1. Then, you can update your current application to use the new remediated version.

+If the archive is a library that your organization doesn’t own:

+1. You need to update to a version that does not contain this issue.
+If no such version exists, you might need to use an alternative technology.

+1. You can start a conversation with {{site.data.keyword.wca_short}} for help with determining a replacement.
+To start, try asking `What is the library X used for?` or `Is it easy to replace?`.
+Continue the conversation to get more information for your specific usage of the library.